Etsy Banner Size

 What are the attributes you would use to describe your brand?
 Words like fun, functional, classic, elegant or whimsical can already point you in a very specific direction.

 What are the colors that best illustrate your brand?
-Tell your story without using words by picking a color palette that is in line with your shop’s overall aesthetic and attitude.
+Tell your story without using words by picking a color palette that is in line with your overall aesthetic and attitude of your shop.
 Just don’t go too wild: two or three hues are generally enough to create cohesive branding.

 Finally: after you’re done working on all the visuals, take a break and let them “marinate” for a day or two.
 Don’t peek!
 After the time has passed, open them again and make a quick list check against all the pointers above to see if what you have does indeed represent your brand in an authentic way.
 If not, back to the drawing board!
 Rinse, repeat and don’t be afraid to take your time.
 Proper branding is ageless and, if done right, it will elevate your shop and truly set it up for success.